nealcaren/fightordie/Volumes/19/05/again_social_equality.md

 "Sir, we want to vote."

 "Ah!
 That is difficult---difficult.
 You see, voting has come to have a new significance.
-We used to confine our votes to politics, but now---bless me !---we are voting religion, work, social-reform, landscape-gardening, and art.
+We used to confine our votes to politics, but now---bless me!---we are voting religion, work, social-reform, landscape-gardening, and art.
 Then, too, women are in politics ---you see---well, I'm sure you sense the difficulties.
 Moreover, what is voting?
 A mere form---the making and execution of the laws is the thing, and there I promise you that I&#11834;"

 "Well, then; we would help in carrying out the laws."